overwolf/overwolf.github.io/docs/api/overwolf-settings.md

 > Sets the extension settings.

-Supports enabling/disabling app auto-launach with Overwolf client and more.
+Supports enabling/disabling app auto-launach with Overwolf client, exit with Overwolf client and more.

 Parameter          | Type                                                                 | Description                                                              |
 -------------------| ---------------------------------------------------------------------| ------------------------------------------------------------------------ |
 extensionSettings  | [GeneralExtensionSettings](#generalextensionsettings-object) Object  |  Container for the extension settings                                   |
 callback           | (Result) => void   | called with the result of the request                    |

-#### Notes

-* If you would like to set app auto-launch with OW client, you should add the "Tray" permission to your app's [manifest permissions list](manifest-json#permissions-array)
-* After setting the "auto_launch_with_overwolf", your app should use auto-launch after you start the client (takes ~15 seconds).
-* You can set the same app auto-launch with OW client using the manifest.
-[Read more about it](manifest-json#enable-app-auto-launch-with-overwolf).
-* Apps launched this way will have [origin](overwolf-extensions#the-origin-string) "overwolfstartlaunchevent".

 ## getExtensionSettings(callback)
 #### Version added: 0.149